Hands on Learning!

 Just For Fun!

 Including animal and biofact handling – this is a great chance for a fun experience at the end of term or when no specific learning goals are required.

 Topic Of Your Choice

-Please contact the Education Department directly (01953 715337) to discuss tailoring a session to your needs.
+Please contact the Education Department directly via firstname.lastname@example.org to discuss tailoring sessions to meet your needs.

 We encourage photographs to be taken as they make a wonderful addition to a child’s learning journey.
 Please ensure all relevant consent has been obtained.